 The deadline to adopt the Fourth Edition Guidelines for Assessing the Flushability of Disposable Nonwoven Products (2018) and the Labeling Code of Practice (2nd Edition 2017) is November 1, 2018.

 Since 2004, INDA and EDANA have been collaboratively working with the Wastewater Industry across the United States and in Europe in the shared objective of reducing the amount of non-flushable material in the wastewater stream.

-We recognize that both our industry, the habits and practices of individuals, and the needs of wastewater operators changes over time, and therefore, the Flushability Guidelines is a living document.
+We recognize that our industry, the habits and practices of individuals, and the needs of wastewater operators change over time, and therefore, Edition Four of the Guidelines is a living document.
 We gather feedback from all stakeholders and use it to review and update the Guidelines as needed.
 INDA and EDANA are committed to continuing to work collaboratively with wastewater practitioners around the world to help reduce the amount of non-flushable material in the wastewater stream.
-As an industry, we are also dedicated to the continuous improvement in product performance to meet the needs of the consumer and the wastewater industry alike.
+As an industry, we are also dedicated to continuous improvement in product performance to meet the needs of the consumer and the wastewater industry alike.

 If you need any other information, or want more information about joining this on-going effort, feel free to contact Matt O’Sickey, Director of Technical Affairs at firstname.lastname@example.org

 - 4th Ed Flushability Assessment Guidelines (2018)